okd-project/okd/Guides/UPI/vSphere_terraform/README.md

     * vm_network
     * control_plane_count
     * compute_count
-    * bootstrap_ignition
-    * control_plane_ignition
-    * compute_ignition
+    * bootstrap_ignition_url
     * bootstrap_mac
     * control_plane_macs
     * compute_macs

-1. Copy `bootstrap.ign` to an accessible webserver.
+1. Copy the file `install-dir/bootstrap.ign` to an accessible webserver.
 The bootstrap ignition config must be placed in a location that will be accessible by the bootstrap machine.
 For example, you could store the bootstrap ignition config in a gist.

 1. Run `terraform init`.

-1. Run `terraform apply -auto-approve`.
+1. Run `terraform apply -auto-approve -var-file terraform.tfvars`.

 1. Run `openshift-install wait-for bootstrap-complete`.
 Wait for the bootstrapping to complete.

-1. Run `terraform apply -auto-approve -var 'bootstrap_complete=true'`.
+1. Run `terraform apply -auto-approve -var 'bootstrap_complete=true' -var-file terraform.tfvars`.
 This will destroy the bootstrap VM.

 1. Run `openshift-install wait-for install-complete`.
 Wait for the cluster install to finish.